Two California restaurants retain top Michelin ranking

 The French Laundry is owned by Thomas Keller, one of America's most respected chefs.
 He also operates Per Se in New York, which also has three Michelin stars.

 Christopher Kostow, a rising star on the U.S. culinary scene, is at the helm at The Restaurant at Meadowood.
-Both chefs won acclaim for their skilful blending of superb techniques and local ingredients.
+Both chefs won acclaim for their skillful blending of superb techniques and local ingredients.

 "These two chefs are tremendously imaginative," said an unnamed reviewer for the guide, who could not be identified.